kroen3n/Tut0rialz/LinuX/Capabilities/cap_doc.md

 Hmm...

 Let's try to rename the file ...
 We could use "mv" command, but should we now?
-Let's practice more Golang:
+Let's practice more Golang, with program <a href="https://raw.githubusercontent.com/kroen3n/Tut0rialz/master/LinuX/Capabilities/rename_me.go">rename_me.go</a>:

 ```
 package main